1. The JoEMLS is a fully peer-reviewed and Open Access quarterly sponsored and published by the Tamkang University Press, Taipei, Taiwan.

 9. It is the author’s responsibility to obtain written permission to quote or reproduce material that has appeared in another publication.
 This includes both copyright and ownership rights, e.g. photographs, illustrations, and data.

 10. First Author should be the equivalent of the Principal Author.
 The Principal Author must clearly specify who are the Corresponding Author and co-authors in proper sequence.
+Submission of manuscripts previously published in conference proceedings or revision based on thesis should be clearly indicated in the front page of manuscripts.

 11. Revision should be returned to the editor within the deadline for further peer review process.
 Revision behind the period could be rejected or treated as a new manuscript by the Journal.